Defining Cinema Experience

-To redefine cinema experience, Action! explores interactivity in the already-passive cinema experience.
-The experience focuses largely on creating self-recorded and produced films to enhance the cinematic experience.
+Action! explores interactivity in the everyday passive cinema experience.
+The experience focuses largely on creating self-recorded and produce films to enhance the cinematic experience.

 How might we design an interactive cinema experience that allow audience to contribute to the narrative of the film itself?

 From the insights I’ve gathered through the critique session, I tried to created an automated system from the prototype.
 The system was tested several times to individuals using different scenarios mostly adapted from my favourite movies.